-I currently work as principal investigator of the DFG project ELAPS: Embodied Latency Adaptation and the Perception of Simultaneity.
-This project investigates human adaptation to visual feedback latencies and how such adaptation alters behaviour and time perception.
-The work involves experiments on human behaviour as well as control-theoretic and simulated agent modelling.
+I currently work as postdoctoral researcher on the CITEC project GoToGoal that studies non-linear motor learning in humans.
+I also investigate human adaptation to visual feedback latencies and how such adaptation alters behaviour, time perception and the sense of agency.
+The work involves experiments on human behaviour as well as computational modelling.

 Other research areas of interest include human body perception, embodiment, sensorimotor control and integration and dynamical systems approaches to cognition.
 I also work on the philosphy of cognitive science and epistemic constructivism/enactivism.